dhis2/training-docs/content/android/tg_androidsettingswebapppart1.md

 Live demo: 45 min
 Hands-on exercises: 15 min

 ## Background

 The Android Settings Web App

-1. allows admins to configure synchronization parameters for the DHIS2 Android App,
+1. Allows admins to configure synchronization parameters for the DHIS2 Android App,
-2. encrypt the local database of the Android devices,
+2. Can encrypt the local database of an Android device
-3. customize the appearance of Programs, Data sets, and Home screen, and add TEI Analytics items.
+3. Can customize the appearance of Programs, Data sets, the Home screen, and add TEI Analytics items.

 The configuration parameters defined within this web app will overwrite the settings of all Android devices using the DHIS2 Android Capture App.

-**_NOTE: In the version of the Web App (2.3), if the DHIS2 version is equal to or higher than 2.40, only users with "M_androidsettingsapp" or "ALL" authority can define those parameters in the configuration.
+**_NOTE: In the version of the Web App (2.3), if the DHIS2 version is greater then or equal to (>=) 2.40, only users with the "M_androidsettingsapp" or "ALL" authority can define these parameters in the configuration.
 Other users accessing the web app can see the value of the parameters but cannot edit them._**

-## Part 1: Installation of Android Setting Web App
+## Part 1: Installation of the Android Setting Web App

 To use the Android Settings Web App you need to first install the app by going to DHIS2 web interface

-* Go to Search Bar and Search for &lt; App Management
+* Go to Search Bar and Search for the App Management app
-* Go to Custom Apps
+* Go to the app hub
 * Click on Android Settings
 * Install the Android Settings App